Skip to content

 Successful compilation message and build logs

-VBA Padlock compiles standard VBA modules (.bas files).
-Compiled scripts have access to 60+ built-in functions for license checks, hashing, date/time calculations, and more.
-See VBA Compatibility for supported features and limitations.
+VBA Padlock compiles standard modules (.bas) and class modules (.cls), including Property accessors, Implements, Collection, Enum, Type, conditional compilation, and more.
+Compiled code has access to 80+ built-in functions for license checks, date/time calculations, and more.
+See VBA Compatibility for the full list.

 Can I use Office objects (Worksheets, Ranges, Documents) inside compiled scripts?